prrvchr/jdbcDriverOOo/README.md

 **Tools -> Options -> Base drivers -> JDBC driver -> View log -> System Info**
 If outdated packages appear, you can update them with the command:
 `pip install --upgrade <package-name>`

+For more information see: [What has been done for version 1.1.0][71].

 ___